thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Synthetic_Events.notes.md

   handleSubmit(event) {
     event.preventDefault();

+    // Perhaps send a JSON string to a server...
-    const nextJSON = JSON.stringify({
+    JSON.stringify({
       password: this.state.password,
       username: this.state.username
     });

-    // Perhaps send the JSON string to a server...
   },

   render() {